TorbenRahbekKoch/wikidata/Wikidata Json Format.md

 }
 ````

-As it can be seen the ``language`` property is redundant.
+As it can be seen the ``language`` property is very redundant.

 An alias can be seen as alternative, secondary labels.

-## claims
+## Claims

-Claims are used to tell _what_ an item actually is.
+Claims are used to tell *what* an item actually is.
 The ``claims`` section is an object with a
 property for each claim.
-Each claim is an array of anonymous objects which make up actual,
+Each claim is an array of anonymous objects which together make up actual, individual claims - or *statements*.
-individual claims.

 Claims exist for both properties and items.